ineshagnihotri/growupboron.github.io/README.md

 # growupboron.github.io
-personal webpage of shankho boron ghosh.
+personal webpage of shankho boron ghosh, an engineering student at TIET.
 ###